 Welfare loss of external costs in a free market

-If the polluter doesn’t pay, we get overconsumption and deadweight welfare loss (shown by red triangle).
+If the polluter doesn’t pay, we get overconsumption and deadweight welfare loss (shown by the red triangle).

 The free market equilibrium is Q1.
 But at Q1, the social cost (SMC) is greater than social benefit (SMB)

 In this example, the original market equilibrium is Q1, P1.
 People only pay the private marginal cost (PMC).
-However, this good has an external cost so the social marginal cost (SMC) is greater than PMC.
+However, this good has an external cost – therefore the social marginal cost (SMC) is greater than PMC.
 A tax of P2-P0 makes people pay the true social cost and means the ‘polluter is paying’ the full cost.
-This reduces quantity to Q2.
+Thi the reduces quantity to Q2.
 This tax reduces the deadweight welfare loss and achieves social efficiency at Q2.